 Shanghai Lily is a glamorous fragrance, which includes floral-oriental notes blended with spices, vanilla and frankincense.
 The perfume pays homage to the ancient Silk Road and spices.

-Plum Japonais is a complex fragrance, a dedication to the connoisseurs who would understand the complex mixtures in this perfume, so also the exotic Asian ingredients that form its fragrance.
+Plum Japonais is a complex fragrance, a dedication to the connoisseurs who would understand the complex mixtures in this perfume and the exotic Asian ingredients that form its fragrance.

 Fleur de Chine is a perfume inspired by the femmes fatales of Chinese films of the past.
 It includes seductive and floral fragrances that would surely intoxicate you.

 Rive d’Ambreis Tom Ford’s newest take on the classic Eau de Cologne.
-This fragrance like the Fleur de Chine is a seductive perfume, but with a citric twist atop a warm amber base.
+Like the Fleur de Chine, this fragrance is a seductive perfume but with a citric twist atop a warm amber base.

-Fragrantica reports that, ‘All four fragrances of the Atelier d’Orient collection are available as 50 ml or 250 ml Eau de Parfum, packaged in the traditional shaped flacons of the Private Blend line, with deep amber-colored glass and gold-toned labels.’
+Fragrantica reports that ‘All four fragrances of the Atelier d’Orient collection are available as 50 ml or 250 ml Eau de Parfum, packaged in the traditionally shaped flacons of the Private Blend line, with deep amber-colored glass and gold-toned labels.’